 I would only recommend buying a van if you’re planning on staying in Australia for over two months and you don’t mind some very long drives!
 I’m not in any way mechanically minded and I have no idea about cars; therefore buying a campervan for me was complete pot luck.
 I also had to deal with the minefield of the car registration or ‘rego’ (Aussies love shortening words and then adding an ‘o’ on the end).

 It’s a sensible idea to have the vehicle registered in the state you want to eventually sell it, so you can avoid paying high fees getting to get the registration changed over.
 Another bonus of buying a van in Perth was that a lot of people seem to finish their journey on the west coast so there were a lot of people frantically trying to sell their vehicles before their flights departed.

-In the back we had a little stove so when the back door was lifted, we could cook standing under the back door.
+In the back, we had a little stove so when the back door was lifted, we could cook standing under the back door.
 I decided that since we would be living in the van for a long time, it needed a name (Brice) and a paint job…. so bright yellow was the colour choice!
 I also added some nice curtains and tried sprucing it up a bit!
-However luxuries like a fridge, shower, toilet, ‘roo bars, heating, air con, lighting when the engine was off were all non-existent!
+However, luxuries like a fridge, shower, toilet, ‘roo bars, heating, air con or lighting when the engine was off were all non-existent!

 So everyone tells you Australia is big (and obviously on the map it looks quite sizeable too), however it’s impossible to really grasp this concept until you actually drive around Australia.

 I think the lack of towns and things in between the towns add to the illusion of the country being smaller than it actually is.
 For example, on a map you’ll see two towns on the coast and think ‘oh that’s probably about 2 hours’ drive between them’.
 Only later you'll realise that after 4 hours in, you’re still driving down that same long road with the never changing scenery (especially on the west coast and outback).